In the Heart of the Beast Puppet and Mask Theatre

-In the Heart of the Beast Puppet and Mask Theatre (also known as Heart of the Beast or HOBT) is a puppet company and nonprofit organization from Minneapolis, Minnesota.
-The company has written and performed scores of full-length puppet plays, performed throughout the US, Canada, Korea, and Haiti and toured the Mississippi River from end to end.
-The theatre is best known for sponsoring the annual May Day Parade and Ceremony that is seen by as many as 50,000 people each year.
+In the Heart of the Beast Puppet and Mask Theatre (also known as Heart of the Beast or HOBT) is an American puppet company and nonprofit organization based in Minneapolis, Minnesota.
+The theatre serves audiences through puppetry performance and education.
+The company has written and performed scores of full-length puppet plays, performed throughout the United States, Canada, Korea, and Haiti and toured the Mississippi River from end to end.
+The theatre historically sponsored the annual May Day Parade and Ceremony that was seen by as many as 50,000 people each year.

 History

-HOBT began in 1973 as Powderhorn Puppet Theatre, named for a neighborhood park and lake in Minneapolis.
+HOBT began in 1973 as Powderhorn Puppet Theatre, named for Powderhorn Park in Minneapolis.
 In 1975, the theatre organized their first May Day procession and event.
 About 50-60 people and a few puppets marched, raised a maypole in the park, and had some speeches.
 In the next years, the event grew and evolved into a way to celebrate community builders.

 In 1979, the theatre changed its name based on a suggestion by poet and theatre member Steven Lisner.
-In 1987, they moved into the Avalon Theater, a former cinema originally built in 1909 as the Royal Theatre.
-HOBT purchased the Avalon Theater in 1990 for the building and staging of productions.
+In 1987, they moved into the rented Avalon Theatre, a former cinema originally built in 1909 as the Royal Theatre.
+HOBT then purchased the Avalon Theatre in 1990 for the building and staging of productions.

 In 1999, the Weisman Art Museum at the University of Minnesota exhibited Theatre of Wonder: Twenty-five Years In the Heart of the Beast, celebrating the works and productions by the theatre.